abdofawzi5/action_service/README.md

 end
 ```

+## Troubleshooting
+In case your Rails app can't access the services directory and showing an error like `uninitialized constant ServiceName` you can solve it by adding `app/services` to `config/spring.rb`

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/abdofawzi5/action_service](https://github.com/abdofawzi5/action_service).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.